Wolf Howling Experience – Hotel Stay

 • Accommodation: 2 nights at Färna Herrgård (country hotel).

-• Meals: All meals from lunch on Day 1 to lunch on Day 3.
+• Meals: All meals from lunch on Day 1 to breakfast on Day 3.

 • Equipment: Headlamp, binoculars, seat pad, rain poncho, and rubber boots.